Everything You Need to Know About Pekin Ducks

 Is My Duck Male or Female?

-Baby ducks are nearly impossible to sex before 8 weeks of age.
-There is a method called sex venting that can be done within the first 24 hours but the method is often misunderstood and hurts or kills the baby duck.
+Baby ducks are nearly impossible to determine sex before eight weeks of age.
+There is a method called sex venting that can be done within the first 24 hours, but the method is often misunderstood and hurts or kills the baby duck.

 The easiest way to tell if your Pekin duck is a male or female is by their quack.
 Girls have a loud honk and boys have a quieter quack.
 Male ducks have a drake feather, a drake feather is a curled feather at the end of his tail, but this way isn't always accurate.
 Watch the video below for a more in-depth explanation.